Plots

 Minimising Risks: Liability and Insurance for Property Owners

-As a property owner, you bear a significant responsibility and are liable for any damages that arise from your property.
-It is therefore important to be informed about property owner liability and to secure the right insurance policies.
-This way, you can minimise risks and keep the land development costs per m² under control in the long term.
-Liability and insurance are crucial aspects for any property owner.
+As a property owner, you bear a significant responsibility and are liable for damages that arise from your land.
+Therefore, it is important to be informed about property owner liability and to take out the right insurance policies.
+This way, you can minimise risks and keep the land costs per m² under control in the long term.
+Liability and insurance are important aspects for every property owner.

 As a property owner, you are liable for damages caused by neglect or safety deficiencies on your property.
 This includes, for example, the obligation to clear snow in winter.
-If you fail to fulfil your snow clearance duty and someone falls and gets injured, you may be held liable.
+If you do not fulfil your snow clearing duty and someone falls and gets injured, you can be held liable.
 The liability of the property owner is an important aspect.

-To protect yourself from the financial consequences of damages, you should take out the following insurance policies:
+To protect yourself from the financial consequences of damages, you should take out the following insurances:

-These insurance policies cover various types of damage and protect you from high costs.
-The recommended insurance policies protect against financial risks.
+These insurances cover various loss events and protect you from high costs.
+The recommended insurances protect against financial risks.

 The benefits of membership